leonardomendix/docs/content/en/docs/studio/checks/consistency-errors/_index.md

 ## 1 Introduction

-To make sure that your app is always properly built, Mendix Studio does several consistency .
+To make sure that your app is always properly built, Mendix Studio does several consistency [checks](/studio/checks/).
 When a consistency check is not met, Studio will notify you about this via the **Checks** panel.
-For more information on how to view the consistency errors, see the  section in *Checks*.
+For more information on how to view the consistency errors, see the [Viewing Checks for Your App and Interacting with the Checks Panel](/studio/checks/#viewing-checks) section in *Checks*.

 Errors need to be solved before your app can be previewed or published.
 An example of a consistency error is when you do not specify the entity property of a data view on a page.